 Frontier pursuant to the Merger Agreement).
 We are not expressing any opinion as to what the value of the Frontier Common Stock actually will be when issued pursuant to the Merger or the prices at which the Frontier Common Stock or Spirit Common Stock will trade at any time.
 Our opinion is limited to the fairness, from a financial point of view, of the Exchange Ratio, taking into account the Cash Consideration to be paid by Frontier pursuant to the Merger Agreement.
 We have not made or been provided with an independent evaluation or appraisal of the assets or liabilities (contingent or otherwise) of Frontier or Spirit nor have we made any physical inspection of the properties or assets of Frontier or Spirit.
 We express no view as to, and our opinion does not address, the underlying business decision of Frontier to effect or enter into the Merger, the relative merits of the Merger as compared to any alternative business strategies that might exist for Frontier or the effect of any other transaction in which Frontier might engage in or consider.
-We also express no view as to, and our opinion does not address, the fairness (financial or otherwise) of the amount or nature or any other aspect of any compensation or other consideration to any officers, directors or employees of any parties to the Merger, or any class of such persons, relative to the Exchange Ratio, taking into account the Cash Consideration to be paid by Frontier our opinion is necessarily based upon information available to us, and financial, stock market and other conditions and circumstances existing and disclosed to us, as of the date hereof.
+We also express no view as to, and our opinion does not address, the fairness (financial or otherwise) of the amount or nature or any other aspect of any compensation or other consideration to any officers, directors or employees of any parties to the Merger, or any class of such persons, relative to the Exchange Ratio, taking into account the Cash Consideration to be paid by Frontier our opinion.
+So so the date hereof.
 Although subsequent developments may affect our opinion, we have no obligation to update, revise or reaffirm our opinion.
-As you are aware, the credit, financial and stock markets, and the industries and sectors in which Frontier and Spirit operate, have experienced and continue to experience volatility and we express no opinion or view as to any potential effects of such volatility on Frontier, Spirit (or t
+As you are aware, the credit, financial and stock markets, and the industries and sectors in which Frontier and Spirit (or their respective businesses) or the Merger (including the contemplated benefits thereof).